Deep Learning Closure of the Navier-Stokes Equations for Transition-Continuum Flows: Results and Analysis

 \subsection{Shock Thickness}

 The shock thickness is evaluated using the maximum density gradient,

 Figure~\ref{fig:thk_strong_coeff} plots the inverse shock thickness normalized by the mean free path~\cite{Alsemeyer1976},

 where $a_{\infty}$ is the freestream speed of sound and $\lambda_{\infty}=1.098$~mm for the temperature and pressure conditions considered here~\cite{Alsemeyer1976}.
 As shown in Fig.~\ref{fig:thk_strong_coeff}, all of the DL models improve the Navier--Stokes predictions' accuracy over the unmodified continuum solutions, which overpredict the shock thickness for all freestream Mach numbers at this very low freestream density.
 The models trained for Approach A are generally more accurate than those trained for Approach B, which is counterintuitive, as one would expect the greater modeling flexibility of Approach B to result in higher overall accuracy, though this is generally consistent with the $\relErr$ trends (Fig.~\ref{fig:loss_strong_coeff}).
 The accuracy reduction for Approach B is likely due to inconsistencies in the Clausius--Duhem inequality when applied as a constraint for subcontinuum flows.
 Conversely, for Approach A, the simple positivity constraint on $\mu$ and $k$ is a stricter requirement but does not necessarily require the validity of the Chapman--Enskog expansion of the Boltzmann equation.
-For both Approaches A and B, the model trained simultaneously for $\Mtr=(2,5,8)$ is generally the most accurate for shock-thickness predictions, except for several single-Mach-trained cases at their in-sample conditions.
+For both Approaches A and B, the models trained simultaneously for $\Mtr=(2,5,8)$ is reasonably accurate for shock-thickness predictions, especially at their in-sample conditions.
+The Approach A model trained for $\Mtr=8$ gives the most accurate inverse shock thickness predictions over the entire range of testing Mach numbers and is used for subsequent comparisons.

-Figure~\ref{fig:thk_strong_coeff_expt} compares the shock-thickness predictions of the Approach A, $\Mtr=(2,5,8)$ model to the DSMC targets and experimental data~\cite{LiznerAndHornig, Camac, Schmidt1969, Garen1974, Alsemeyer1976}.
+Figure~\ref{fig:thk_strong_coeff_expt} compares the shock-thickness predictions of the Approach A, $\Mtr=8$ model to the DSMC targets and experimental data~\cite{LiznerAndHornig, Camac, Schmidt1969, Garen1974, Alsemeyer1976}.
 The DL model follows the DSMC trends to within the experimental uncertainty.
 Additionally, Fig.~\ref{fig:thk_strong_coeff_expt} extends the testing range below $M_\infty=2$, at which conditions the DL-augmented Navier--Stokes, unmodified Navier--Stokes, DSMC, and experimental data converge.